VictorCezar/end_to_end_LIBRAS/README.md

-# Classificador de Sinais de LIBRAS com PyTorch e Transformers
+# LIBRAS Sign Classifier with PyTorch and Transformers

-## 📖 Descrição
+## 📖 Description

-Este projeto é uma implementação de um modelo de Deep Learning para o reconhecimento e classificação de sinais isolados da Língua Brasileira de Sinais (LIBRAS) a partir de vídeos.
-Utilizando uma arquitetura *end-to-end*, o modelo analisa diretamente os pixels do vídeo para realizar a classificação, com foco em alta acurácia e eficiência computacional.
+This project implements a Deep Learning model for recognizing and classifying isolated signs from Brazilian Sign Language (LIBRAS) using video inputs.
+Using an *end-to-end* architecture, the model directly analyzes raw video pixels for classification, with a focus on high accuracy and computational efficiency.

-O trabalho foi desenvolvido como parte de um artigo científico, comparando diferentes arquiteturas de redes neurais, como 3D-CNNs (I3D) e Video Transformers.
+The work was developed as part of a scientific paper, comparing different neural network architectures such as 3D-CNNs (I3D) and Video Transformers.

 ### ✨ Features

-* **Alta Acurácia:** Atinge mais de 90% de acurácia no conjunto de teste.
+* **High Accuracy:** Achieves over 90% accuracy on the test set.
-* **Pipeline End-to-End:** Processa diretamente vídeos brutos (RGB).
+* **End-to-End Pipeline:** Directly processes raw RGB videos.
-* **Validação Robusta:** O conjunto de teste é composto por sinalizadores não vistos durante o treinamento, garantindo a capacidade de generalização do modelo.
+* **Robust Validation:** The test set is composed of signers unseen during training, ensuring the model's generalization capabilities.
-* **Reprodutibilidade:** O projeto é totalmente containerizado com Docker, garantindo que qualquer pessoa possa rodar o treinamento com dois comandos.
+* **Reproducibility:** The project is fully containerized with Docker, ensuring anyone can run the training with just two commands.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Tech Stack

 * Python 3.10+
 * PyTorch